 Off to Ottawa

-My wife and I drove up to beautiful Ottawa, Canada to restore a water-damaged sculpture at our embassy.
+My wife and I drove up to beautiful Ottawa, the capital city of Canada, to restore a water-damaged sculpture at our embassy.

 Ottawa is a 4 hour drive north from our home in Montpelier, Vermont.
-A clean and safe city, and fun to walk around even in the winter.
-Reasonable hotel and food prices, and the local cuisine – all kinds of food – is delicious.
+It's a clean and safe city, and fun to walk around even in the winter.
+Reasonable hotel and food prices, and the local cuisine - all kinds of food - is delicious.

 This project involved a bronze sculpture Fountain With Frog by the Missouri artist Joseph Pozycinski.
-The water feature badly rusted the bronze surface.
-I was asked to restore the original smooth shiny surface and adjust the pump so it wouldn’t overflow.
+The water feature in the sculpture badly damaged the bronze surface and it's wood and stone pedestal.
+I was asked to restore the original smooth shiny surface and adjust the pump so it wouldn't overflow.

-Water damage had badly etched the surface with rust and stained the finish on the finely-crafted wood and stone pedestal, completely destroying the signage.
+Water damage had not only etched the surface of the bronze but also stained the finish on the finely-crafted wood and stone pedestal, and completely destroying the signage.

 - Art Conservation of the World’s Tallest Buddha

 - Sculpture Restoration at the Winfield House

 - Sculpture Installation at the US Embassy in Athens